 The development of a universal ready-to-use banking solution implies a lot of work.
 This solution should cover different user scenarios from different banks and regions.
 In its essence, this solution is a complex super-set that can be configured to the request of a particular bank.

 Check how simple and intuitive the information architecture is

 It’s vital to see if it’s easy for users to understand the banking platform information architecture.
 It’s not just about the beautiful software interface design, but also about the administrative environment.
 Over-complicated and confusing interfaces increase training costs and the risk of errors.
 Also, they irritate and discourage users.
 Take care of employees' experience (EX).

 Make sure that the sections and content blocks are grouped into clear and user-friendly way.
 Ideally, you should minimize the number of key sections and modules.
 This will help the user to quickly frame the actual service mind map.
 Use clear naming in navigation and avoid professional slang.

 Based on this list, it is possible to evaluate to what extent the product offered by the vendor is usable and whether it will meet the real needs of the bank's customers.
-These scenarios execution should be simple and understandable for any user.
+These scenarios' execution should be simple and understandable for any user.

-4. Measure performance comparing to other alternatives
+Measure performance compared to other alternatives

 Delivering the best UX does not finish once the digital financial service is launched.
 Users’ feedback should be a powerful source of insights for constant product improvement.

 Digital banking solution vendors play an important role in banking.
 This influence will grow in the total digitalisation and open banking age.
 Taking this into account, banks need to clearly state their needs and encourage IT vendors to develop in the right direction.
 Banking platform vendors should consider their responsibility for the financial industry future.
 The users’ choice of banking service, or their decision to search for a Fintech alternative depends on how innovative, user-centered, delightful and usable banking vendors solutions are.